 Bring this mixture to a boil.
 Stir in 4 cups rolled oats (not quick cook!)
 Remove pot from heat, cover and let sit until contents are cool enough to handle.

 From there, form into patties.
 Place on a lightly greased cookie sheet.
 Bake at 350 degrees for about 15 minutes per side (or longer, depending on the ‘doneness’ you like your burgers).
-They can be eaten like this, or throw on the grill or into a frying pan for some ‘finishing’.
+They can be eaten like this, or thrown on the grill or into a frying pan for some ‘finishing’.
 Add all your normal hamburger fixings and you’ve got a great meatless burger!

 Depending on how big and thick you make your burgers, you’ll get 10 or more burgers from one batch.